 Local assholes used to ram the monument with their pickup trucks knocking the bust of Sitting Bull’s head off its pedestal and they’d shoot into the Sacagawea monument for fun.
 We used to try to count all the bullet holes during those long summers we were lucky enough to visit my grandparents.

 Grandma Nancy and Grandpa Pinky’s ranch was only a few miles from the monuments.
 Their house was a special and magical place.
 There were lamps that turned on by touching plant leaves and a dining table that was the go-to place to listen to the reporting of current events and visions of the future.

-I remember summers where cousins divided themselves along the intractable wedge of Boy George’s sexuality and Bruce Springsteen’s Born in the USA blared from the back of pickup trucks that drove too fast down roads that were just tire ruts imprinted on the rich prairie soil.
-We killed and then saved the frogs, saw monsters rise from ponds, and were oblivious to the violence around us.
+I remember summers where cousins divided themselves along the intractable wedge of Boy George’s sexuality while Bruce Springsteen’s Born in the USA blared from the back of pickup trucks that drove too fast down roads that were tire ruts imprinted on the rich prairie soil.
+We saw monsters rise from ponds and were oblivious to the violence around us.